streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 <Note>

 For public apps, we anonymize all viewers outside your workspace for their privacy and display anonymous viewers as random pseudonyms.
+You’ll still be able to see the identities of fellow members in your workspace, though.

 Meanwhile, for private apps that are only accessible to your own workspace’s viewers, you will be able to see the specific users of your apps’ recent viewers.